flatironinstitute/nemos/docs/quickstart.md

 The user can set any non-linearity, provided that:

 1. JAX can auto-differentiate it.
-2. It maps scalars into scalars, i.e. $f : \mathbb{R} -> \mathbb{R}$.
+2. It maps scalars into scalars, i.e. $f : \mathbb{R} \longrightarrow \mathbb{R}$.
-3. It is vectorized, i.e. if pass a NumPy array or a JAX array, it returns an array of the same shape.
+3. It is vectorized, i.e. if you pass a NumPy array or a JAX array, it returns an array of the same shape.

 However, in the general case, we cannot guarantee the convexity of the objective anymore.